ChristianOrr/ChristianOrr.github.io/_posts/2019-01-19-bikesharestations.md

-#### As you can see from the map I just created, certain areas have far more bikes available than other areas.
-The bike company may think this is a waste of resources, because they are not generating revenue from those bikes.
-On the other hand they might also think those areas might need those bikes for a busier part of the day.
+As you can see from the map, certain areas have far more bikes available than other areas.
+The bike company may think this is a waste of resources, because they're not generating revenue from the available bikes.
+On the other hand, they might think those excess bikes are needed for the busier periods.
-#### Unfortunately I only have access to data from this particular point in time, so I can't check which areas will get busy and which will be vacant.
+Unfortunately I only have access to data from this point in time, so I can't check which areas will get busier and which will be vacant.
-#### I can, however check what areas are busy at this particular point in time.
-I will achieve that by showing the amount of bikes in use at the moment this data was captured.
+I can, however check which areas are busy at this point in time.

+## Bikes In Use

-#### The first thing I'm going to do is add a new column, showing the bikes in use at each station.
+The first thing I'm going to do is add a new column, showing the bikes in use at each station.

 ```python
 dataFrame['Bikes In Use'] = (dataFrame['Total Docks'] - dataFrame['Available Bikes'])
 ```

-#### I'm reordering the columns into a better position.
+I'm reordering the columns into a better position.

 ```python